zacmoss/laravel-event-poster/README.md

-To be added : Events Filter / Search / 'Going'
+To be added : Events Filter / Search / 'Going' / No event input before current date